Sunday, October 20, 2013

 Or perhaps they’re solid but stylishly chamfered posts that distantly recall the art of timber-frame carpentry.

-A sleeping porch with scroll-sawn balusters alludes to a Swiss chalet
+A sleeping porch with scroll-sawn balusters alluding to a Swiss chalet

 These sawn balusters refer to the design of a classic table leg, upside-down

-The verandah’s railings might have delicate scroll-sawn balusters that refer indirectly to an elegant table leg (upside down, above), or the roof over the verandah might be slightly lifted at the peak and tips, in a vaguely oriental manner (below)...
+The verandah’s railings might have delicate scroll-sawn balusters that refer indirectly to an elegant table leg (upside down, photo above), or the roof over the verandah might be slightly lifted at the peak and tips, in a somewhat oriental manner (photo below).

 This roof is lifted at its peak & edges, for effect

-or its shingles may be rolled over the edges of the roof, vaguely recalling a thatch-roofed cottage....
+Or, its shingles may be rolled over the edges of the roof, vaguely recalling the look of a thatch-roofed cottage (photo below).

 A roof rolled over its edges alluding to the look of a thatch-roofed cottage

-or if by chance it's Craftsman-influenced, it may come with knee-braces, an allusion to post-and-beam carpentry.
+Or, if by chance it's Craftsman-influenced, it may come with knee-braces, an allusion to post-and-beam carpentry (photo below).

-All of these references are to things that worked in their time, that the eye liked generally and that felt as if they belonged where placed.
-Architects chose and assembled them in order to impart more distinctive character to individual buildings, in an era when how a house looked to the world mattered more than it does today.
+All of these references are to things that worked in their time, that the eye liked generally, and that felt as if they belonged where they were placed.
+Architects chose and assembled them in order to impart a distinctive character to individual buildings, in an era when how a house looked to the world mattered more than it does nowadays.

-A Queen Anne cottage comes with allusions galore, but too many colours
+A Queen Anne cottage with allusions galore, but perhaps too many colours

-Some buildings come with so many allusions that the eye sees a jumble, which can lack integration (a criticism leveled at Victorian-era buildings by modernists, with some reason).
-Other houses, like those of the bungalow era, are more chaste in their overall effect because their designers governed their choices with greater restraint (even though it could be wildly eclectic).
+Some buildings come with so many allusions that the eye sees only a jumble lacking integration (a criticism levelled at Victorian-era buildings by modernist architects, with some reason).
+Other houses, like those of the bungalow era, are more chaste in their overall effect because their designers governed their choices with greater restraint (even though it could sometimes be wildly eclectic).

-Tudor, Craftsman, and timber frame, frankly achieved in a modern house
+Tudor, Craftsman, and timber frame, frankly achieved in this modern house

-Craftsman-style houses were consciously designed to eliminate excessive detailing, preferring instead a focus on proportioning, structural expression, and the drawing-out of effects of properties inherent in the finishing materials (like the wooden shingles alternated artfully below in a refurbished Vancouver home).
+Craftsman-style houses were consciously designed to eliminate excessive detailing, preferring instead to focus on proportions, structural expression, and the drawing-out of effects of properties inherent in the finishing materials (like the wooden shingles alternated artfully below in a refurbished Vancouver home).

-Wooden shingles used in an intricate pattern, above an allusion to timber framing
+Wooden shingles used artfully, above an allusion to timber framing

-Often designers were very indirect in their use of allusion, burying their choices at several removes from literal interpretation.
-A distant original served to inspire a novel interpretation without any attempt at literal replication.
+Often designers could be indirect in their use of allusion, burying their choices at several removes from literal interpretation.
+A distant original feature could serve to inspire a novel interpretation, without any attempt at literal replication.

-This Maclure alludes to something, but what is not clear
+This Maclure alludes to something, but what's not clear

-Or, if designing for themselves, they deploy the allusions so indirectly that perhaps only they actually realize they exist.
+Or, if designing a building for their own use, they deploy the allusions so indirectly that perhaps only they actually realize they exist.

-Modernism was anti-allusion until it became conventional, which new builds allude to
+Modernism was anti-allusion until it developed conventions, to which new builds allude

-And of course modernist architecture believes it doesn’t allude to anything but its creator's intentions, making it entirely pure and self-referential, by which move it hopes to avoid the 'problem' of being derivative.
+And of course modernist architecture believes it doesn’t allude to anything but its creator's intentions, making it entirely pure and self-referential, by which move it hopes to avoid the conundrum of being derivative.

 Mixing allusions for effect: Tudor boards, exposed beams, dimpled stucco

-The Hubert Savage bungalow came with a variety of allusions added to its distinctively California-influenced design (the bungalow form itself is laden with allusions to its origins in Bengal, India and its subsequent evolution as colonial architecture).
-As befits a design developed in 1913 Victoria – then a very English sort of place – this scheme refers overtly to Tudor-era buildings, as shown by its cross-gabled façade and decorative boards in the gable ends.
+The Hubert Savage bungalow came with a variety of allusions added to its distinctly California-influenced design (the bungalow form itself is laden with allusions to its origins in Bengal, India and its subsequent evolution as colonial architecture).
+As befits a design developed in 1913 Victoria – at that point a very English sort of place – this scheme refers overtly to Tudor-era buildings, as shown by its cross-gabled façade and decorative boards in the gable ends.
 A combination of boards and plaster panels in the gables hints at the wooden half-timbers and wattle-and-daub infill of Tudor-era walls, whose distinctive appearance still characterizes living buildings from the epoch.
-But here they only hint abstractly, they don’t try to replicate.
+But here they just hint abstractly without trying to replicate.

 Tudor boards in the gables: distant reference to a bygone era, for effect

-Savage sprinkled Tudor references throughout his bungalow, as in the delicate arches above inset shelves built into the kitchen and dining room walls (photo below).
-This distinctive form of arch, albeit selectable on aesthetic grounds, suggests a desire to seek continuity with the English cultural past.
+Savage sprinkled Tudor references throughout his bungalow, as in the delicate arches above inset shelves built into the kitchen, dining room, and one bedroom's walls (photo below).
+This distinctive form of arch, albeit choose-able on aesthetic grounds alone, suggests a desire to seek continuity with the English cultural past.

 The arched inset shelving alludes to the Tudor era

-Allusions to Tudor: boxed beams, wainscotting, and Tudor-style arches
+Allusions to Tudor: boxed beams, wainscots, Tudor-style arches, leaded glass

-Other Tudor references common to many bungalows are the boxed beams in the living and dining room ceilings, recalling the exposed beams of actual Tudor ceilings, and the wood-panelled wainscots that give the feeling of built-in furniture to the walls.
-Designers utilized these details not because they wanted a real Tudor look, but because they found them effective for the appearance and furnishing of their principal rooms.
+Other Tudor references common to many bungalows are the boxed beams in the living and dining room ceilings, recalling the exposed beams of actual Tudor ceilings, and the wood-panelled wainscots that lend a feeling of built-in furniture to the walls.
+Designers utilized these details not because they wanted to mimic Tudor times, but rather because they found them effective for the appearance and furnishing of their principal rooms.

-Honeycomb-pattern window alludes to Tudor fascination with leaded glazing
+Honeycomb-pattern window alludes to Tudor fascination with leaded glass

-Savage’s bungalow also comes with an array of leaded glass windows, in rectangular, diamond-paned and even a honey-comb (hexagonal) pattern, which is consistent with Tudor enthusiasm for such small-paned, multi-faceted windows.
+Savage’s bungalow also comes with an array of leaded glass windows, in rectangular, diamond-paned and even a honey-combed (hexagonal) pattern, which is consistent with the Tudor enthusiasm for these small-paned, multi-faceted windows.

-Tudor boards with exposed rafter tails by Maclure for this bungalow
+Tudor boards combined with exposed rafter tails on this Maclure bungalow

 Tudor boards, signature decorative finial, in this modest Maclure bungalow

 Not all of the Savage bungalow’s allusions are to Tudor.
-Nor are they all manifest or indeed obvious, some being masked and inviting us to speculate.
+Nor are they all manifest or indeed obvious, some being masked and inviting speculation.
 One that I recognized some years after moving in is the ‘face’ that’s clearly visible in the design of our brick fireplace.
-Once you make out this unusual feature, it’s obviously there intentionally, but typically it passes unnoticed because the eye simply doesn’t resolve the pattern in the brickwork.
-I used the room for years before mine picked it out against the background, but when I finally perceived it, it was inescapable.
+Once you make out this unusual feature, it’s obviously been placed there intentionally, but typically it passes unnoticed because the eye simply doesn’t resolve the pattern in the brickwork.
+I used the room for years before mine picked it out against the background, but when I finally perceived it, it was thereafter inescapable.
 Heritage building consultant Stuart Stark, on the other hand, picked it up immediately, with his detective-like eye.

 Once the eye discerns it, the face in the fireplace was evidently intentional